apache/echarts-doc/en/tutorial/dynamic-data.md

 ~[400x300](${galleryViewPath}doc-example/tutorial-async&edit=1&reset=1)

 In ECharts, updating data need to correspond to the corresponding series through `name`.
-In the above example, normal update can be carried out according to series order if `name` doesn't exist，but adding series `name`data when updating data is recommended more often.
+In the above example, normal update can be carried out according to series order if `name` doesn't exist, but adding series `name`data when updating data is recommended more often.

 ## loading animation